Aerobic Capacity Under Sleep Deprivation: What Works

 There is a dimension of high-intensity aerobic training under sleep deprivation that is rarely addressed: the cognitive demand.
 High-intensity intervals require motivation, focus, and the ability to push against discomfort that sleep deprivation directly undermines.
 The motivational architecture for maximum-effort work degrades with sleep restriction.

-This isn't weakness.
-It's documented neuroscience.
-Sleep-deprived subjects consistently fail to self-select appropriate training intensities for high-intensity work, underperforming relative to their actual capacity because the cognitive resources required to push hard are diminished.
+This isn't weakness, it's documented physiology.
+In the sleep-loss literature reviewed by Fullagar and colleagues (2015), sleep-deprived subjects consistently fail to self-select appropriate intensities for hard work, underperforming relative to their actual capacity because the cognitive resources required to push are diminished.
+Perceived effort climbs while output falls, so the athlete works harder for a worse session and rarely registers the gap in the moment.

 Zone 2 training does not have this problem.
 It requires a much lower motivational demand.
 You run or ruck at a comfortable pace for a set duration.
 The execution demand is low.
 The performance is predictable.
 This reliability is a practical advantage for sleep-deprived athletes trying to maintain consistent training quality.